 Our Story.

-What began as simply watching a food processing documentary in 2015, has turned into Farm One-Eleven.
-A small, first-generation family farm in the Appalachian Hills of Wheeling, West Virginia.
+What started in 2015 as a simple evening watching a food processing documentary became the seed of Farm One-Eleven— a small, first-generation family farm tucked into the Appalachian hills of Wheeling, West Virginia.

-From there, we planted our first garden, began to clear some land, and then one evening, the Farmboy arrived home with 15 chickens in the car.
-Since they couldn’t stay in the car, we began to put into practice what we’d been learning.
+We planted our first garden.
+Cleared a bit of land.
+And then one evening, the Farmboy came home with 15 chickens in the car.
+Since they couldn’t stay in the car, we got to work.

 Our Why.